fdut/file-download-callableflow/README.md

     - Sign in to IBM App Connect on IBM Cloud.
     - On the Dashboard, click the Callable flows icon Callable flows icon
     - Click Connect callable flows.

     *Figure 2.
 App Connect Dashboard, showing the Callable flows features*
     ![App Connect Dashboard](images/pf-ace-image02-1.png)

     - This opens the Synchronize your on-premises agent dialog.

     *Figure 3.
 The Synchronize your on-premises agent dialog*
     ![](images/pf-ace-image03.png)

-    - Click Download the configuration; this opens a dialog to save the agentx.json file.
+    - Click **Download the configuration**; this opens a dialog to **save the agentx.json** file.

-    - Leave the Synchronize your on-premises agent dialog open (note the dialog contains instructions for installing the agent into the work directory of the integration server in App Connect Enterprise).
+    - Leave the Synchronize your on-premises agent dialog open (note the dialog contains instructions for installing the agent into the work directory of the integration server in App Connect Enterprise)
-    - After saving the agentx.json file, copy the file to the work directory of the integration server in App Connect Enterprise Tookit: workdirectory/TEST_SERVER/config/iibswitch/agentx
+    - After saving the agentx.json file, **copy the file to the work directory of the integration server in App Connect Enterprise Tookit**: (For example) `workdirectory/TEST_SERVER/config/iibswitch/agentx`

-    - In your "on-premises" ACE toolkit, if the integration server is not running, start it; for example, in the toolkit right-click the server and then click Start
+    - **In your "on-premises" ACE toolkit, if the integration server is not running, start it**; for example, in the toolkit right-click the server and then click Start

-    - Check the console log (To view in the toolkit, you might need to Refresh the server entry under Independent Resources.)
+    - **Check the console log** (To view in the toolkit, you might need to Refresh the server entry under Independent Resources.)
 You should see messages that indicate ...The integration server component 'agentx' has been started; for example:
     ```
     component starting: "agentx"
     Starting agentx with config folder: 'C:\Users\IANLarner\IBM\ACET11\workspace\myServer\config\iibswitch\agentx'